paratestphp/paratest/README.md

 Installation
 ------------
 ### Composer ###
-To install with composer add the following to your `composer.json` files:
+To install with composer add the following to your `composer.json` file:
 ```js
 "require": {
     "brianium/paratest": "dev-master"